IvanTtsenov/facebook-expand-all/README.md

 # facebook-expand-all
 Automatically change the comments section from most relevant to all comments Step 1.
-Install tampermonkey or equivalent in your browser Step 2.
+Install tampermonkey or equivalent add-on in your browser Step 2.
 Click on create new script a new window will open Step 3.
 Copy and replace the code inside it
 Step 4.
 Done